jeuneseven/iOS-Interview-Questions/README.md

 - DispatchQueue.global().async {} → for background work
 - async → doesn't block the current thread
 - sync → blocks the thread until task completes

+## Experience level with XCTest and UI testing?

+Deeply integrated with XCTest and actively utilizing the new Swift Testing framework.
+The architecture relies on unit testing for logic verification, supplemented by targeted UI tests for end-to-end validation of key features.

+The strategy treats UI tests as high-value but high-maintenance assets, keeping them limited to critical paths to ensure the CI pipeline remains fast and reliable.
+Recent updates leverage the @Test syntax for enhanced readability and better test grouping.

 # Performance